-Synchronizing the Outputs-SYNC Function
+Synchronizing the Outputs-Sync Function

-The AD9516 clock outputs can be synchronized to each other.
+The AD9518 clock outputs can be synchronized to each other.
 Outputs can be individually excluded from synchronization.
-Synchronization consists of setting the nonexcluded outputs to a preset set of static conditions and, subsequently, releasing these outputs to continue clocking at the same instant with the preset conditions applied.
-This allows for the alignment of the edges of two or more outputs or for the spacing of edges, according to the coarse phase offset settings for two or more outputs.
-Synchronization of the outputs is executed in several ways, as follows:
+Synchronization consists of setting the nonexcluded outputs to a preset set of static conditions and subsequently releasing these outputs to continue clocking at the same instant with the preset conditions applied.
+This allows for the alignment of the edges of two or more outputs or for the spacing of edges according to the coarse phase offset settings for two or more outputs.

+Output synchronization is executed in several ways, as follows:

-- By forcing the SYNC pin low and then releasing it (manual sync). - By setting and then resetting any one of the following three bits: the soft sync bit (Register 0x230[0]), the soft reset bit (Register 0x000[2] [mirrored]), and the power-down distribution reference bit (Register 0x230[1]). - By executing synchronization of the outputs as part of the chip power-up sequence. - By forcing the RESET pin low and then releasing it (chip reset). - By forcing the \overline{PD} pin low and then releasing it (chip powerdown). - Following completion of a VCO calibration.
-An internal SYNC signal is automatically asserted at the beginning and released upon the completion of a VCO calibration.
+- By forcing the SYNC pin low, then releasing it (manual sync). - By setting, then resetting, any one of the following three bits: the soft sync bit (Register 0x230[0]), the soft reset bit (Register 0x000[2] [mirrored]), and the power-down distribution reference bit (Register 0x230[1]). - By executing synchronization of the outputs as part of the chip power-up sequence. - By forcing the RESET pin low, then releasing it (chip reset). - By forcing the PD pin low, then releasing (chip power-down). - Following completion of a VCO calibration.
+An internal SYNC signal is automatically asserted at the beginning of a VCO calibration, then released upon its completion.

-The most common way to execute the SYNC function is to use the SYNC pin to do a manual synchronization of the outputs.
+The most common way to execute the sync function is to use the SYNC pin to do a manual synchronization of the outputs.
 This requires a low-going signal on the SYNC pin, which is held low and then released when synchronization is desired.
-The timing of the SYNC operation is shown in Figure 57 (using VCO divider) and Figure 58 (VCO divider not used).
-There is an uncertainty of up to one cycle of the clock at the input to the channel divider due to the asynchronous nature of the SYNC signal with respect to the clock edges inside the AD9516.
-The delay from the SYNC rising edge to the beginning of synchronized output clocking is between 14 and 15 cycles of clock at the channel divider input, plus either one cycle of the VCO divider input (see Figure 57) or one cycle of the channel divider input (see Figure 58), depending on whether the VCO divider is used.
+The timing of the sync operation is shown in Figure 41 (using the VCO divider) and Figure 42 (VCO divider not used).
+There is an uncertainty of up to one cycle of the clock at the input to the channel divider due to the asynchronous nature of the SYNC signal with respect to the clock edges inside the AD9518.
+The delay from the SYNC rising edge to the beginning of synchronized output clocking is between 14 and 15 cycles of clock at the channel divider input, plus either one cycle of the VCO divider input (see Figure 41), or one cycle of the channel divider input (see Figure 42), depending on whether the VCO divider is used.
 Cycles are counted from the rising edge of the signal.

-Another common way to execute the SYNC function is by setting and resetting the soft sync bit at Register 0x230[0] (see Table 53 through Table 62 for details).
-Both setting and resetting of the soft sync bit require an update all registers operation (Register 0x232[0] = 1) to take effect.
+Another common way to execute the sync function is by setting and resetting the soft sync bit at Register 0x230[0] (see Table 43 through Table 49 for details).
+Both the setting and resetting of the soft sync bit require an update all registers operation (Register 0x232[0] = 1) to take effect.